St. Pete–Clearwater International Airport: Events

-Aside from the year of the COVID-19 pandemic, St. Petersburg-Clearwater International Airport serves as the based for the Honor Flight of West Central Florida.
+Aside from the year of the COVID-19 pandemic, St. Petersburg–Clearwater International Airport serves as the base for the Honor Flight of West Central Florida.
 American Veterans partake in a flight to Washington D.C. annually to visit memorials dedicated to individuals who fought for the United States in various wars.
-About 75 to 80 veterans participate in the program annually which is designed to fly older veterans who typically could not visit Washington D.C. otherwise.
+About 75 to 80 veterans participate in the program annually which is designed to fly older veterans who typically could not visit Washington, D.C., otherwise.

 Terminals

 St. Petersburg–Clearwater International Airport has one terminal with two gate areas, known as A-Side & B-Side.
 A-Side has gates 1-6 and B-Side has gates 7-12.
 Gates 1 & 12 are Arrivals Only gates, with gate 1 exiting into the Ticketing A lobby and gate 12 exiting into the baggage claim.